 Singapore’s government has been exemplary in advocating for a more connected, interoperable future, and the DEAs represent a major bet that the global economy will be increasingly digital in the post-COVID era.

 As companies begin planning for 2022, they’ll need a technical roadmap, built around the priorities of Singapore’s Ministry of Trade and Industry.
-The priorities include e-invoicing, e-payments, cross-border trade digitization, automation, and other banking processes that would benefit from clear digital transformation strategies.
+The priorities include e-invoicing, e-payments, cross-border trade digitisation, automation, and other banking processes that would benefit from clear digital transformation strategies.

 According to a recent study of cloud transformation in financial services, Google and the Harris Poll surveyed more than 1,300 financial services executives around the world, many of them in Singapore and its DEA partner countries.